fimmind/vim-hs-type/README.md

 vim-hs-type
 ===========

 This plugin starts as a fork of [vim-hdevtools] and is now still in development.
-It aims to improve getting type information ignoring every other abilities of hdevtools, cause they all are better done by [haskell-ide-engine].
+It aims to improve getting type information ignoring every other abilities of [hdevtools], cause they all are better done by [haskell-ide-engine].

 ## Why is it better than [vim-hdevtools]?
 TODO

 ## Installation

-First of all you have to install [hdevtools], if you didn't this yet.
+First of all you have to install [hdevtools], if you didn't do this yet.

 You can do it via [stack] from Stackage:
 ```shell